Parmin/training/agendas/MongoDB_AdvancedDataModeling_Training_Agenda.md

 The instructor and students will review a large-scale application.
 The specific application selected for this exercise is customized to meet the needs of the teams being trained.

-* Assign individual application components to student groups
+* Instructor will assign individual application components to student groups
-* Each group will develop a complete schema design for their components, including indexes
+* Groups will develop a complete schema design for their components, including indexes
-* Share and discuss individual designs and integration
+* Groups will share and discuss individual designs and integration

 <style>#resources_table{display:none;}</style>